 We employed soil enzyme activity, readily organic matter, and the C:N ratio of microbial biomass to determine the CUE based on stoichiometric modelling (Geyer et al., 2019; Sinsabaugh et al., 2016).
 Labile organic matter was assessed through the measurement of DOC and N extracted from non-fumigated samples (Geyer et al., 2019).
-The CUE was derived from stoichiometric models based on the growth and respiration of bacterial and fungal (Sinsabaugh et al., 2016).
+The CUE was derived from stoichiometric models based on the growth and respiration of bacteria and fungal (Sinsabaugh et al., 2016).
 We determined microbial efficiency in utilizing C and N through the lens of ecological stoichiometry.
 The method was described as follows: